kuzlik340/RUSTGUARDIAN/README.md

 ## Introduction

-The goal of this project is to develop a lightweight USB antivirus with a **CLI interface** that will check USB devices for malicious activity.
+The goal of this project is to develop a lightweight antivirus with a **CLI interface** that will check USB devices for malicious activity and also processes that are currently running in OS.
 Basically, this project solves a problem with the badUSB attacks and USB-based malware infections that are quite popular nowadays.

 The project consists of two main components:

 1. **Application Core** – In SafeConnection mode, this module monitors all USB device connections and disconnections, comparing each device against a whitelist.
 If a device is not on the whitelist, it is automatically blocked (users can unblock it via the CLI).
-In LockDown mode, the module creates a sandbox for each HID device, analyzing input for unusual behavior and scanning all files on mountable volumes by sending file hashes to the VirusTotal API.
-If any malicious file is detected, the device is automatically blocked.
+In LockDown mode, scanns all files on mountable volumes by sending file hashes to the VirusTotal API, also it will scan some binary documents of processes that are currently running if they will look strange.

 2. **CLI interface** – This component provides a **CLI interface** along with **real-time notifications** when a potentially malicious activity is detected.